tanyta78/DIYIdeas/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 ## Project architecture
  In this project I've used:
-> Create multiple feature modules for every independent feature of application with :
+### Create multiple feature modules for every independent feature of application with :
 		Components,
    Service for each feature,
 		TypeScript models,
-      Different type of data binding – string interpolation, property binding, event binding, two-way binding, Structural directives(*ngIf,*ngFor) and attribute directives(ngStyle and ngClass), Router and Guards to prevent unauthorized users to view routes that require authentication or admin rights Reactive forms for handling user input and template-driven forms for sign in and register
+      Different type of data binding â€“ string interpolation, property binding, event binding, two-way binding, Structural directives(*ngIf,*ngFor) and attribute directives(ngStyle and ngClass), Router and Guards to prevent unauthorized users to view routes that require authentication or admin rights Reactive forms for handling user input and template-driven forms for sign in and register
-> Create CoreModule – header component, home component and interceptors.
+> Create CoreModule â€“ header component, home component and interceptors.
 All services which have to have one and only one instance per application (singleton services) are implemented here.
-> Create SharedModule – dropdown directive and filter pipe.
-All the “dumb” components and pipes are implemented here.
-These components don’t import and inject services from core or other features in their constructors.
+> Create SharedModule â€“ dropdown directive and filter pipe.
+All the â€œdumbâ€ components and pipes are implemented here.
+These components donâ€™t import and inject services from core or other features in their constructors.
 They receive all data though attributes in the template of the component using them.
-This all sums up to the fact that SharedModule doesn’t have any dependency to the rest of our application.
+This all sums up to the fact that SharedModule doesnâ€™t have any dependency to the rest of our application.
-> Lazy-loading for some of the modules so the app can start faster – ProjectsModule and AdminModule.Preload lazy-loaded modules after the app starts so they can be ready for use as soon as possible
+> Lazy-loading for some of the modules so the app can start faster â€“ ProjectsModule and AdminModule.Preload lazy-loaded modules after the app starts so they can be ready for use as soon as possible
 > Interceptors for attach token to the request headers, showing notifications from the server response and error handling
 > Use source control system - https://github.com/tanyta78/DIYIdeas
-> Use responsive design – Bootstrap
+> Use responsive design â€“ Bootstrap
-> Deploy the application in a cloud environment –  https://diy-ideas.herokuapp.com/
+> Deploy the application in a cloud environment â€“  https://diy-ideas.herokuapp.com/
 > Use Subject for state management
 > Use Angular Animations in shopping list
 Author